vidstack/player/apps/site/src/routes/docs/player/[...5]components/[...3_deep]ui/[...10]slider/_Docs.md

 ---
-description: This element is used to create an input for controlling a range of values (e.g., media volume or time).
+description: This component is used to create an input for controlling a range of values (e.g., media volume or time).
 ---

 ## Usage